kilpkonn/msc-thesis/main.typ

 In @tool-for-automated-theorem-proving-in-agda they say that in Agsy search space is explored using iterated deepening.
 This is necessary since a problem may in general be refined to infinite depth.
 The proof search can have multiple branches with subproblems.
-In some cases we need to solve one subproblem to solve the "top-level" problem.
+In some cases we need to solve one of the subproblems to solve the "top-level" problem.
 This is the case when we try different approaches to come up with a term.
 For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.